Introduction: Addressing Global Warming

-The term, 'carbon footprint' refers to the number of greenhouse gasses, primarily carbon dioxide, released into the atmosphere as a result of human activities.
-These activities can range from driving a car to eating a steak dinner, and you might be surprised by how much of an impact your day-to-day decisions can have on both a professional and personal level.
+The term, ‘carbon footprint’ refers to the number of greenhouse gasses, primarily carbon dioxide, released into the atmosphere as a result of human activities.
+These activities can range from driving a car to eating a steak dinner, and you might be surprised by how much of an impact your day-to-day decisions can have on both a professional and personal level, contributing to your average greenhouse gas emissions.

 Understanding the carbon footprint of everyday things can help us all make more informed choices about our lifestyles and reduce the impact on the environment.